 Consider The Extras

 Before you book your flight, hotel, resort, or motel accommodations; look into what all is included.
 Will breakfast be served every morning?
 Dinner as well?
 Are the lunches and dinners open to a certain number of guests?
+Do they offer free child places?
 In order to avoid surprise fees at the end of your vacation – including those pesky “resort fees” – it’s best to be informed in advance.

 Unnecessary extras may sway you to book your vacation at a higher rate, so it’s best to consider what is being offered.
 Be sure to compare the options and pricing of the different locations to find the best deals.
 Also, ask about the price of additional guests if you’re staying at a hotel or motel that isn’t solely for adults.